Plan your Trip

 RIVER RECREATION IN ROCKVALE AND PARK CITY

-BACKTRACK TO BEARCREEK AND RED LODGE Retrace your route back to Red Lodge, taking Hwy.
-212 south to 310 and 72 before turning west on 308, all the while enjoying views of the rugged Beartooths looming.
-Stop in Bearcreek just a few miles out from Red Lodge—you don’t want to miss the Bear Creek Downs Pig Races held at Bear Creek Saloon and Steakhouse in the summer.
-Grab a bite and/or a beer and place your bets on which of the porkers will be the fastest of the bunch—some of the betting funds are donated to scholarships for Carbon County high school students.
-After you’ve had your fill of the rousing races, drive the last 7.5 miles to Red Lodge for the night.
+Retrace your route back to Red Lodge, taking US-212 south to US-310 and MT-72 before turning west on Route 308, all the while enjoying views of the rugged Beartooths looming.
+Stop in Bearcreek just a few miles out from Red Lodge — you don't want to miss the Bear Creek Downs Pig Races held at Bear Creek Saloon and Steakhouse in the summer.
+Grab a bite and/or a beer and place your bets on which of the porkers will be the fastest of the bunch — some of the betting funds are donated to scholarships for Carbon County high school students.
+After you've had your fill of the rousing races, drive the last 7.5 miles to Red Lodge for the night.

 Day 3